nginx-openid-connect/nginx-oidc-multi-idps/docs/02-NGINX-Plus-Setup.md

-# How To Set Up NGINX Plus OIDC for Amazon Cognito Integration
+# How To Set Up NGINX Plus OIDC for multiple IdPs Integration (TBD)

 Take the following steps to set up NGINX Plus as the OpenID Connect relying party that runs.